ofallonlabs/saeedmirshekari/_src/blog/how-to-get-into-data-science-without-a-technical-background.md

 ---
 layout: blog_base_fatima.njk
-title: "How To Get Into Data Science Without A Technical Background? "
+title: How To Get Into Data Science with No Technical Background
 description: If you’re passionate enough, setting foot into data science won’t be impossible.
 You just need proper guidance and direction.
 Here’s how you can become a data scientist.